danielstocks/lizard/BACKLOG.md

 # Backlog

 ## Todo
-- Feature: Implement proper prison Rules
+- Feature: Implement proper Prison Rules
 - Feature: In case of a draw?
 - Feature: Randomize dealer offset at start of game
-- Feature: Dealer choses trump card if trump card is Lizard
+- Feature: Dealer choses trump card if trump card is LIZARD

 ## In Progress
 - Feature: Game Server App (stateless, in memory-store)